sinciarte/sinciarte.github.io/_posts/2023-03-12-Automating-AD-Accounts.markdown

 Employee ID | First Name | Last Name | Phone Number | Job Description | Manager

-We will make sure this file is in ==CSV== format in order to simplify our lives.
+We will make sure this file is in **CSV** format in order to simplify our lives.

 ## Reading the data {#reading-data}